jmcnally17/metroid-invaders/README.md

 - The player may only have 1 Laser on the screen at any given time, meaning once the player fires the Laser, they must wait for the Laser to reach the top of the window or collide with an Invader for them to be able to fire again
 - The Invaders move horizontally until they reach the side of the window, at which point they move down a level.
 Then, they move horizontally back in the other direction before moving down again and continuing this cycle
 - Once the player has eliminated all the Invaders, the game moves onto the next level where the Invaders start their movement pattern one vertical level below their starting position of the previous level
+- If the Laser Cannon is hit by one of the Invaders' lasers, the player's lives decrease by 1
-- The game is over when at least one of the Invaders that are alive reaches the bottom of the window.
+- The game is over when at least one of the Invaders that are alive reaches the bottom of the window or the player runs out of lives.
 This position that the bottom of the Invader needs to reach is 48 pixels above the top of the Laser Cannon

 <p align="center">
   <img src="./public/images/gameplay.png" width="70%">